phargogh/raster/_episodes/02-gdal.md

 ### Inspecting the Dataset:

-Since rasters can be very, very large, GDAL will not read its contents into memory unless requested.
+Since rasters can be very, very large, GDAL will not read its contents into memory until we need to access those values.
+Various formats support different amounts of data (GeoTiff, should support exabytes-large files), so GDAL provides various methods to access attributes of the dataset without reading in all of the pixel values.

+As with any python library, the methods available from the ``ds`` object can be read through with ``help()``.

 ~~~
 help(ds)